 4. Combine the habit with familiar behavioral

-Try to find a behavior you already do regularly (going home from work, having lunch, coffee break, watch TV) and do the task together with this behavior.
-This makes easier to remember and trigger the behavior.
+Try to find a behavior you already do regularly (going home from work, having lunch, coffee break, watch TV) and pair the task with this behavior.
+This makes it easier to remember and complete the behavior.

 Obstacle: If the other behavior does not happen, it gives you the excuse to skip the new habit as well.
 E.g. Not going to work on weekends.

-Finding a friend or making oneself accountable makes the job more fun and prevents from opting out.
+Finding a friend who can help keep you accountable makes the job more fun and prevents you from pushing it off.
 Support is important, especially in times of weakness!

 But this takes even more effort!
-Yes, you need to find, trust and be open to a person about your struggles.
+Yes, you need to find, trust, and be open to a person about your struggles.
 That is not easy!
-But if you do this, I will promise it will not only give you more motivation but deepen the relationship.
+But if you do this, I promise it will not only give you more motivation, but a deeper relationship with your supportive friend.

 6. Just start

 The beginning is always the hardest part.
-Try to take the first step or get off the couch.
+Try to take the first step by getting off the couch.
 Just do something small.
-Do it once or ten seconds long.
-Do something, anything, to start!
+Do it once for ten seconds.
+Do something, anything to get yourself started!

-If you begin, you just concluded the most important step 1: Start small.
-You will even probably keep doing the task until you reach your day's goal.
-In any case, if you won't begin, you will 100% sure fail.
+If you begin, you just concluded the most important step.
+Start small.
+Starting is the hardest part, once you get started you will feel energized and probably keep going until you reach your day's goal.
+In any case, if you don’t take that first step, you will 100% fail.

-"The beginning is the half of every action." -Greek Proverb
+"The beginning is half of every action." -Greek Proverb

 7. Reward yourself

-If you don't get a reward immediately afterward (good feeling, energy, fresh mouth), try to get rewarded during the execution (listening to music, watching a film, thinking about the future benefits, getting fresh air, take it as an exercise).
+If you don't get a reward immediately afterward (good feeling, energy, fresh mouth), try to reward yourself during the behavior itself (listening to music, watching a film, thinking about the future benefits, getting fresh air).
 If you manage to reward yourself during and after, you can't fail!

 - Making the circumstances enjoyable is too complicated and takes too much time.

-- The reward's disadvantages can outweigh the benefits, like going for a quick run and then feast without limits.
+- The reward's disadvantages can outweigh the benefits, like going for a quick run and then feasting without limits.

 8. Build positive associations

 Obstacle: We tend to forget the reasons why we do the things we do.
-Just keep reminding yourself about your goals and the reasons, and your unconscious mind will pick them up.
+Just keep reminding yourself about your goal and the reasons why you want to achieve them, and your unconscious mind will pick them up.